Visiting South Stradbroke Island Conservation Park safely

 Permits and fees

 There are currently no permits or fees required for visiting South Stradbroke Island Conservation Park.
-However large organised groups and commercial operators planning on visiting the park should contact the department's permit and licence management.
+However large organised groups and commercial operators planning on visiting the park should view permits and fees for further information.

 Domestic animals are not permitted in the conservation park.

 Generators are not permitted in the conservation park.

 South Stradbroke Island has a mild, subtropical climate.
 The average daily temperature range is 22–30°C in summer and 12–22°C in winter.